Winnykinyumu/Aviation-Accidents-Analysis-using-Pandas/README.md

 ## Exploratory Data Analysis
 The analysis involved answering key questions which entailed:
 - Identifying the aircrafts with least accidents.
-- identifying aircrafts with the highest record of uninjured passengers among the aircrafts with least accidents.
+- Identifying aircrafts with the highest record of uninjured passengers among the aircrafts with least accidents.
+- Level of fatalities if aircraft is amateur built.
 - Choosing the low risk aircraft based on model, ameteur built and engine type.
 - Relating purpose of flight to the number of accidents.
 - Identifying the most recommendable month for travel.